Pendennis Club: Discrimination

+protested the lack of minority membership by sitting at a table in front of the club and eating lunch.

+That same year, Coleman filed complaints with the Kentucky Commission on Human Rights (KCHR) against the Pendennis Club and two other Clubs (the Louisville Country Club, and the Idle Hour Country Club) claiming discrimination in their membership processes.

+The KCHR initially dismissed Coleman's charges because Kentucky law exempted private clubs from at least some of the anti-discrimination law.
+Subsequent legal developments led to a case in which the Supreme Court of Kentucky ruled that while the Pendennis club is free from the anti-discrimination law in regards to who they have to admit as members, it was not exempt from provisions of the law that denied the right of members of discriminating clubs the right to deduct their membership fees from their taxes.
+Therefore, the KCHR could investigate the club to determine if this provision should be applied.
+That decision was released in 2004.

-Notable Events
+Notable events

 The Pendennis Club has been the venue for numerous debutante presentations and parties along with other major social events of the year.

-Periodically since at least 1941, the Pendennis Club has hosted a stag boxing night–with a boxing ring set up in the Club's grand Georgian ballroom.
+Periodically since at least 1941, the Pendennis Club has hosted a stag boxing night–with a boxing ring set up in the club's grand Georgian ballroom.
 On February 19, 1960, then Cassius Clay (Muhammad Ali) participated in this event, in which he scored a third-round technical knockout over Ronnie Craddock, whom he had also just beaten in the recent Golden Gloves heavyweight final.
 Later that year, he participated in the Olympics and turned professional.
-His participation in the Club's event is not surprising since at least five of the eleven Louisville men who sponsored him in his early years were Club members.
+His participation in the club's event is not surprising since at least five of the eleven Louisville men who sponsored him in his early years were Club members.

-That was not the only notable event in the Club's ballroom as it was the setting for the "Belmont Ball" scene in the 2010 Disney movie Secretariat on October 9, 2009.
+That was not the only notable event in the club's ballroom as it was the setting for the "Belmont Ball" scene in the 2010 Disney movie Secretariat on October 9, 2009.

 Numerous Club events have long accompanied the annual running of the Kentucky Derby.
-Various celebrities and royalty have been guests at the Club for these events, including at its very popular Post Derby Party on the night of the race.
+Various celebrities and royalty have been guests at the club for these events, including at its very popular Post Derby Party on the night of the race.